-With the recent Thanksgiving holiday and the impending winter holidays, the time for reflection on the prior year is upon us.
+With the recent Thanksgiving holiday and the impending winter holidays, patient the time for reflection on the prior year is upon us.
 I’ve been wanting to write this for a few weeks now but have had mixed emotions since this has been simultaneously the most memorable and volatile year of my life.
-This year I bagged my dream job, met a wonderful woman, and finally graduated school before I turned 30, probably the most significant thing I will do with my life.
+This year I bagged my dream job, no rx met a wonderful woman, and finally graduated school before I turned 30, probably the most significant thing I will do with my life.
 Sadly, this year we also lost our friends Ben and Gil to their passion while in Peru.
 I miss them and think about them often, although I am even more saddened to say I never got to know Gil as well I could have.
 This year I also was diagnosed with bladder cancer.
 On my 30th birthday.
 I was rather shocked and disappointed.

 I am happy to report that I am cancer free for now.
 The final pathology staged the cancer as a papillary transition cell carcinoma , which is the least bad of the bladder cancers and the best news for which I could hope.
 However, that still means I have an 80% chance of recurrence and a 20% chance of progression to a more invasive type.
 About 8 weeks have gone by since the cancer resection and I’m happy to have gotten the ok to return to full activity a few weeks ago.
 I had been restricted for a total of 6 weeks to a completely sedentary level of activity, although I only had to miss 2 days of work, and was at my wits end.